Itcomp-dev/ITC015A-ReactNative-Labs/LAB3 - State and Props.md

 ## Passing Props
 1. Go to `BookItem` component and add `props` to it's parameters defintion.
-2. Replace the previously hardcoded string '**_Bookname_**' by the real book title like the following:
+2. Replace the previously hardcoded string '**_Booktitle_**' by the real book title like the following:

 		export const BookItem = (props) => {
 			return <Text>{props.title}</Text>